yassineeea/Carbon-FootPrint/README.md

 <!-- Problem Statement -->
 ## Problem Statement 📝
+We need to analyze the carbon footprint data for various countries over time to gain insights into global and regional carbon emissions trends.
+Specifically, we want to calculate the following key metrics:
 ### 1. KPI requirements 📌
 We need to analyze key indicators for our pizza sales data to gain insights into our business performance.
 Specifically, we want to calculate the following metrics:
-- **Total Revenue:** The sum of the total price of all pizza orders.
+- **Total Carbon Emissions:** The sum of all CO2 emissions from various sources (e.g., cement, coal, gas, oil).
-- **Average Order Value:** The average amount spent per order, calculated by dividing the total revenue by the total number of orders.
+- **Per Capita Carbon Emissions:** Compute the average carbon emissions per person by dividing the total carbon emissions by the population of each country.
-- **Total Pizzas Sold:** The sum of the quantities of all pizzas sold.
-- **Total Orders:** The total number of orders placed.
+- **Energy Consumption by Source:** Analyze the total energy consumption from various sources (e.g., coal, gas, oil) for each country and year
-- **Average Pizzas Per Order:** The average number of pizzas sold per order, calculated by dividing the total number of pizzas sold by the total number of orders
+- **Carbon Intensity of GDP:**  The amount of carbon emissions per unit of GDP, calculated by dividing total carbon emissions by the GDP of each country.
+- **Carbon Emissions Growth Rate:** The percentage change in total carbon emissions from one year to the next, to assess trends in carbon emissions over time.
+-
 ### 2. CHARTS REQUIREMENT 📊

-We would like to visualize various aspects of our pizza sales data to gain insights and understand key trends.
-We have identified the following requirements for creating charts:
+We would like to visualize various aspects of our carbon footprint data to gain insights and understand key trends.
+The following charts will help us achieve this:

-- **Daily Trend for Total Orders:** Create a bar chart that displays the daily trend of total orders over a specific time period.
-This chart will help us identify any patterns or fluctuations in order volumes on a daily basis.
+- **Annual Trend for Total Carbon Emissions:** Create a line chart that displays the yearly trend of total carbon emissions for each country.
+This chart will help us identify long-term trends and variations in carbon emissions.

-- **Monthly Trend for Total Orders:** Create a line chart that illustrates the hourly trend of total orders throughout the day.
-This chart will allow us to identify peak hours or periods of high order activity.

-- **Percentage of Sales by Pizza Category:** Create a pie chart that shows the distribution of sales across different pizza categories.
-This chart will provide insights into the popularity of various pizza categories and their contribution to overall sales.
+- **Annual Trend of Carbon Emission Per Person:** A line chart to track the trend of per capita carbon emissions over the years, revealing patterns and changes in individual contributions to emissions.

+- **Energy Consumption by Source:**  Pie charts or stacked bar charts depicting the breakdown of energy consumption by source (e.g., coal, gas, oil) for each country, offering insights into the primary contributors to carbon emissions.

+- **Top/Bottom Countries with CO2 Emissions:** Bar charts comparing the CO2 emissions and CO2 emissions per capita across different countries, highlighting both the highest and lowest contributors.
+- **CO2 Growth Per Country and Source:** Visualization to show the percentage contribution of CO2 growth by country and by energy source, identifying the main drivers of increasing emissions.

 <!-- USAGE EXAMPLES -->